GoesToEleven/learn-to-code-go-version-03/000-bu-delcare-type-memory/readme.md

+"Go is easy to learn and hard to master."
+- Andrew Brudnak

 # Notes - Variables

 ### Type
 - type tells us two things
-    - size: amount of memory used
+    - the amount of memory we’re going to be reading and writing; amount of memory used
-    - representation: what is stored there
+    - what that memory represents; what is stored there
 - three classes of types
     - builtin: numeric, string, bool
     - reference